Quikii/Ollama-run-async/ReadME.md

-The code presented makes it possible for researchers in social sciences to run several Large Language Models loaded through ollama at once.
+The code presented makes it simple for researchers in social sciences to run several Large Language Models loaded through ollama at once.
 This has two reasons:

 1. **Split:** You run several models in parallel on many chunks of documents (the same model several times or different models per chunk).
 The text documents are stored as rows in a dataframe.
 This speeds up the computing time.
-2. **Fanout:** You run several models in parallel on the same chunks of documents (again the same model several times or different models per chunk).
+2. **Fanout:** You run several models in parallel on the same chunks of documents (again, the same model several times or different models per chunk).
 Again, the text documents are stored as rows in a dataframe.
 This likewise speeds up the computing time, but primarily allows for convenient comparison of different model outputs.

-I present two functions which both can split and fanout over the datfarame, but do so in a slightly different way:
+I present two functions that both can split and fan out over the dataframe, but do so in a slightly different way:
 1. **`run_analysis()`:** Allows you to write one prompt, which is then either splits or fans out over the text in the dataframe.
 The common tasks would be text labeling or sentiment analysis.
 The answer to the prompt might be conveniently structured in a json object, with specifiable keys.
 2. `fill_missing_fields_from_csv()`: Instead of writing a prompt, the second function is specifically designed for information extraction from the text.
 It also allows for an output in a json format.
 Crucially, it also handles existing metadata information in the dataframe, so the model only extracts information that is not yet present.